arduosoft/RawCMS/docs/Tutorial.md

 # Tutorial
+After have been followed the [installation procedure](Deploy) (docker, docker-compose, Heroku or Kubernetes) RawCms is ready to use.

 ## How to create an user

 Open raw-cms-app under project root directory inside VSCode, open an inline terminal and run npm run serve to start the FE app.
-Login with the default credentials, (admin: "alice", password: "alice"), then open the left menù and click on Users.
+Login with the default credentials (admin: "bob", password: "XYZ"), then open the left menù and click on Users.
 Press on plus-button and in the opened editor create an user, for example:
 ```
 {
     "UserName": "joe",
     "Email": "test@test.it",
     "NewPassword": "joe",
     "Roles": ["Admin"]
 }
 ```
-After this, Save.
+NewPassword field is write-only and set the new password.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/FuLP8WdUbew/0.jpg)](http://www.youtube.com/watch?v=FuLP8WdUbew)

-##How to edit an entity
+## How to edit an entity

 Open the left menù and click on Entities, press on the plus-button and give a name to the collection.
 For add a field click on **Add new field**, choose a name, a type and characterisitcs.